GxsperMain/nmrih_play_to_earn/README.md

 Necessary to have a FastDL system setup you can check [here](https://forums.alliedmods.net/showthread.php?p=1225670) a simple tutorial

 Everthing should works now, you can edit your database table ``nmrih_skins`` to handle player skins

+If you need the entire skin source for generating your own NMRIH server, you should take a look in the PTE NMRIH official discord server

 # Recomendations
 - [Anti Server Lag Exploits](https://forums.alliedmods.net/showthread.php?p=2788390)